 What happens when a big player in the shipping world is his own sheriff and judge?

-So it is with GSR waivers.
+So, it is with GSR waivers.
 At LJM, we recommend that no shipper waives their right to late-delivery refunds.
-When one thinks about it, by doing so, a business like yours is asked to forgive their carriers’ delinquency, while sacrificing their own reputation by not getting a product, part, proposal, or finished goods to their customer on the date promised.
-The collateral damage, is that you, the shipper, now have to deal with unhappy customers.
+When one thinks about it, by doing so, a business like yours is asked to forgive their Carriers’ delinquency, while sacrificing their own reputation by allowing a product, part, proposal, or finished goods to not arrive to their customer on the date promised.
+The collateral damage is that you, the shipper, now have to deal with unhappy customers.
 Are they going to be as forgiving as you were?

 With the right information, proper detailed auditing, and strategic negotiations completed by knowledgeable professionals, surcharges and billing errors can be avoided, fair refunds can be satisfied, and contracts will be adhered to.